WilliamThyer/williamthyer.github.io/_posts/2020-10-29-eeg_coef_plotting.md

 This is an interesting way of assessing my model.
 It allows me to see which regions of electrodes contribute to the model's predictions the most at each timepoint.
 The coefficients are scattered before 0 ms because that is actually before the participant evens sees the memory array.
 Around 150 ms I can see that rear electrodes are very heavily weighted.
 Then after around 400 ms this pattern becomes much more distributed.

 I suspect variations on this visualization could be useful for any time-series classification/regression model that has spatial information.
-I'm glad that I tried this project that got me using two tools I've been interested in for a while.
+I'm glad that I tried this project because it got me using two tools I've been interested in for a while.